Vaccinations are highly encouraged, not required

 PSD staff and students (ages 12+) are highly encouraged, not required, to get the COVID-19 vaccine.

-Vaccine clinics are run by the Larimer County Department of Health and Environment.
-PSD is not administering the vaccines or coordinating the appointments.
+Vaccine clinics are run by the Colorado Department of Public Health and Environment.
+PSD is not administering the vaccines or coordinating appointments.
+Free flu shots will also be available at these clinics.

 To be vaccinated, individuals must be at least 12 years old, and a parent or guardian must be present to provide consent.
 Currently, those who are 12-17 years old can only receive the Pfizer vaccine.
-Anyone in a PSD facility is required to wear a face mask, regardless of immunization.
+All three vaccines - Pfizer, Moderna and Johnson and Johnson - will be available for adults, 18 and older.

 Appointments are available on a first-come, first-serve basis and entirely voluntary.
 After receiving the first dose, a second-dose appointment is automatically scheduled for 21 days later.